akamai/terraform-provider-akamai/docs/resources/appsec_bypass_network_lists.md

 # akamai_appsec_bypass_network_lists

 Use the `akamai_appsec_bypass_network_lists` resource to update which network lists to use in the bypass network lists settings.
+Note: this resource is only applicable to WAP (Web Application Protector) configurations.

 ## Example Usage